Ibrahim-El-Khouli/Lab-Animal-Growth-Prediction/README.md

 ---

 ## Reproducibility & Notes
+For the complete workflow, predictions, and visualizations, see the [Jupyter notebook](https://github.com/Ibrahim-El-Khouli/Lab-Animal-Growth-Prediction/blob/main/lab-animal-growth-prediction.ipynb).

 - Trained models are **saved for future use**, enabling predictions without retraining
 - The CSV dataset ensures others can **recreate feature engineering, train/test splits, and analyses**
 - Synthetic data is generated with controlled noise to mimic natural biological variation: